OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 ## What next?

-Now you're using an external identity provider it is easy to increase your security.
-You could consider configuring [Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication), after all Octopus Deploy has access to your production environments!
+Now you're using an external identity provider; it is easy to increase your security.
+You could consider configuring [Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication), after all, Octopus Deploy has access to your production environments!

-You should also consider disabling any authentication providers you aren't using, like username and password authentication which can now be disabled since **Octopus 3.5**.
+You should also consider disabling any authentication providers you aren't using, like username and password authentication, which can now be disabled since **Octopus 3.5**.

 ## Troubleshooting

 We do our best to log warnings to your Octopus Server log whenever possible.
-If you are having difficulty configuring Octopus to authenticate with Azure Active Directory, be sure to check your [server logs](/docs/support/log-files.md) for warnings.
+If you are having difficulty configuring Octopus to authenticate with Azure Active Directory, check your [server logs](/docs/support/log-files.md) for warnings.

 ### Double and triple check your configuration

-Unfortunately security-related configuration is sensitive to everything.
+Unfortunately, the security-related configuration is sensitive to everything.
 Make sure:

 - you don't have any typos or copy-paste errors.
-- remember things are case-sensitive.
+- remember, things are case-sensitive.
 - remember to remove or add slash characters as we've instructed - they matter too!

 ### Check OpenID Connect metadata is working

-You can see the OpenID Connect metadata by going to the Issuer address in your browser adding`/.well-known/openid-configuration` to the end.
-In our example this would have been something like `https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a/.well-known/openid-configuration`.
+You can see the OpenID Connect metadata by going to the Issuer address in your browser, adding`/.well-known/openid-configuration` to the end.
+In our example, this would have been something like `https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a/.well-known/openid-configuration`.

 ### Inspect the contents of the security token

-Sometimes the contents of the security token sent back by Azure AD aren't exactly the way Octopus expected, especially certain claims which may be missing or named differently.
+Sometimes the contents of the security token sent back by Azure AD aren't exactly how Octopus expected, especially certain claims which may be missing or named differently.
 This will usually result in the Azure AD user incorrectly mapping to a different Octopus User than expected.
-The best way to diagnose this is to inspect the JSON Web Token (JWT) which is sent from Azure AD to Octopus via your browser.
+The best way to diagnose this is to inspect the JSON Web Token (JWT), which is sent from Azure AD to Octopus via your browser.
 To inspect the contents of your security token:

-1. Open the Developer Tools of your browser and enable Network logging making sure the network logging is preserved across requests.
+1. Open the Developer Tools of your browser and enable Network logging, making sure the network logging is preserved across requests.
-2. In Chrome Dev Tools this is called "Preserve Log".
+2. In Chrome Dev Tools, this is called "Preserve Log".

    ![Preserve Logs](/docs/security/authentication/images/5866122.png "width=500")

 3. Attempt to sign into Octopus using Azure AD and find the HTTP POST coming back to your Octopus instance from Azure AD on a route like `/api/users/authenticatedToken/azureAD`.
 You should see an **id_token** field in the HTTP POST body.
-4. Grab the contents of the **id_token** field and paste that into [https://jwt.io/](https://jwt.io/) which will decode the token for you.
+4. Grab the contents of the **id_token** field and paste that into [https://jwt.io/](https://jwt.io/), which will decode the token for you.

    ![Id Token](/docs/security/authentication/images/5866123.png "width=500")

-5. Don't worry if jwt.io complains about the token signature, it doesn't support RS256 which is used by Azure AD.
+5. Don't worry if jwt.io complains about the token signature; it doesn't support RS256, which is used by Azure AD.
 6. Octopus uses most of the data to validate the token, but primarily uses the **sub**, **email** and **name** claims.
-If these claims are not present you will likely see unexpected behavior.
+If these claims are not present, you will likely see unexpected behavior.

 ### Contact Octopus Support

 If you aren't able to resolve the authentication problems yourself using these troubleshooting tips, please reach out to our [support team](https://octopus.com/support) with:

-1. The contents of your OpenID Connect Metadata or the link to download it (see above) - this can be different for each Azure AD App.
+1. The contents of your OpenID Connect Metadata or the link to download it (see above) can be different for each Azure AD App.
-2. A copy of the decoded payload for some security tokens (see above) - perhaps some are working as expected and others are not.
+2. A copy of the decoded payload for some security tokens (see above) may work as expected, and others are not.
-3. A screenshot of the Octopus User Accounts including their username, email address and name.
+3. A screenshot of the Octopus User Accounts, including their username, email address, and Name.